Banana Cupcakes are moist, sweet, and lightly spiced with cinnamon, topped with creamy vanilla-cinnamon cream cheese frosting. Irresistibly delicious!

 • 3 cups powdered sugar

-• Optional: banana chips to garnish
+• Banana chips optional, for garnish

 Instructions

-• Preheat the oven to 350°F. Line a 12-cavity muffin pan with cupcake liners, and line a second pan with 4 liners, filling the unused cavities halfway with water (see note 2).
+• Preheat oven to 350°F. Line a 12-cavity muffin pan with cupcake liners, and line a second pan with 4 liners, filling the unused cavities halfway with water (see note 2).
 Set aside.

 • Whisk flour, baking soda, baking powder, salt, cinnamon, and nutmeg in a medium bowl and set aside.

-• In a large bowl, use a hand mixer to beat the butter, brown sugar, and white sugar until creamy.
+• In a large bowl, use a hand mixer to beat the butter, brown sugar, and granulated sugar until creamy.
 Mash enough bananas to make 3/4 cup and blend them into the mixture until smooth.
 Add the egg, egg yolk, and vanilla, and continue beating until smooth.

 • Fill the prepared muffin cups 3/4-full with batter, distributing all the batter evenly among 16 cavities (see note 2).
 Bake in the preheated oven for 18–22 minutes or until a toothpick inserted comes out clean.
 Cool in the tin for a few minutes, then transfer to a wire rack to cool completely.